 The 6 best card machines for small businesses

-Credit card machines from the likes of iZettle, Square, SumUp, Worldpay, PayPal and Barclays are now making credit card processing cheap enough for small businesses to join the gravy train, and their devices help simplify everything from taking payments to tracking sales.
+Credit card machines from the likes of iZettle, Square, SumUp, Worldpay, PayPal and Barclays are now making credit card processing a budget-friendly and convenient option for both business and customer.
+Here’s how they compare:

 |Card Reader||Best for…||Device Cost